ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 └─────────────┴─────────────────────┘
 ```

-It's important to note that `alias()` is a method belonging to the `pl.col()` method, and not to the DataFrame object.
-This makes sense, since `alias()` aims at renaming or giving name to a given column.
+It's important to note that `alias()` is a method belonging to the `pl.col()` method and not to the DataFrame object.
+This makes sense since `alias()` aims at renaming or giving a name to a given column.

 ---

 # Multi-threaded execution
 `Polars` uses an approach called *split-apply-combine* to process data.
-Multi-threaded execution happens specifically on both the *split* and *apply* phases.
+Multi-threaded execution happens on both the *split* and *apply* phases.

 We can describe this process applied to a `groupby()` operation as follows:
 - Data is loaded and contained in a `Polars` DataFrame object.
 - Upon calling a `groupby()` operation, this DataFrame is split into $n$ partitions.
-- The aggregating operation is applied to each partition by separate and in parallel.
+- The aggregating operation is applied to each partition separately and in parallel.
 - All partitions are then combined to build the final return object.

 <p align="center">